jhollinger/idlemailer/README.md

 # IdleMailer

-A lightweight (~150 line) alternative to ActionMailer for hipsters who use Ruby but not Rails.
-Powered by [mail](http://www.rubydoc.info/gems/mail).
+A lightweight (~150 line) alternative to ActionMailer for Rubyists who are too cool for Rails.
+Powered by the [mail](http://www.rubydoc.info/gems/mail) gem.
 Great for API-only backends that need to send email.

 ## Installation

-    $ [sudo] gem install idlemailer
+Add to your Gemfile.

-    # Or add "idlemailer" to your Gemfile
+    gem 'idlemailer'

 ## Use

-IdleMailer is all about providing mailer classes and templates.
-But [the mail gem](http://www.rubydoc.info/gems/mail) has a great API, so you have unfettered access to it in your mailers through the "mail" object.
+IdleMailer provides mailer classes and templates on top of the [mail](http://www.rubydoc.info/gems/mail) gem. `mail` has a great API, so you have unfettered access to it in your mailers.

 ```ruby
 # Define your mailer class